guardiosec/Sagitsu/README.md

-This version includes small adjustments to fit better into our sprint planning meeting
+This version includes small adjustments to fit better into our sprint planning process

 Hatjitsu